ramzyizza/Collaborative-Text-Editor/README.md

 - Audrey Shafira Fattima - 21/472678/PA/20320
 - Moehammad Azzriel Ilham - 21/477994/PA/20724

 In this final project, we are implementing the concept of socket programming in a real-world application to connect multiple clients to a server.
 The main program functionality is to allow the user to collaboratively add, edit, manipulate, and delete text in real time through the local host server.
 This group project was inspired by one of the well-known online text or document editors, Google Docs.
 Hence, we are naming the final product to be CollaboraText.
 Our goal and scope in this project is to produce a socket on the server side and also the client side to be able to communicate through a web-based platform (Browser).

-Therefore, to accomodate these goals, we decided to write the program using several tech-stacks (Libraries & Frameworks), namely:
+Therefore, to accommodate these goals, we decided to write the program using several tech stacks (Libraries & Frameworks), namely:
 1. React (Javascript)
 2. Socket.io (Client & Server)
 3. TailwindCSS (Styling)